pqhuy98/wow-converter/README.md

 ## Quick Start (No Install Required)

-1. Visit **https://wc.quangdel.com/** – the converter UI runs entirely in your browser, nothing to install.
+1. Visit **https://wow.quangdel.com/** – the converter UI runs entirely in your browser, nothing to install.
 2. Provide your desired NPC character and optionally attached items by giving Wowhead URLs.
 See prefilled example URLs.
 3. Adjust any options you like (animations, size, optimisations, etc.).
 4. Click the button **Export Character**.
 5. Wait until the export finishes, a download button will appear to download a **ZIP** containing the model (MDX/MDL) and all required BLP textures.
 6. Import the files into your map with World Editor, or open it with WC3 modeling tools like Retera Model Studios.

-That’s it - enjoy! ✨

 ---